User Profile

 Tom Sawyer

 There’s not much to say about how I look.
 I’m 6’2" tall, with hazel eyes, straight, nondescript medium brown hair (length varies), and a short, crinkly van dyke with threads of blonde and red running through it.
 I have a stocky build, and that’s all to which I’m admitting.
 I’m descended from French Canadians, Scotch, Irish, English, and Native American (Blackfoot) strains, which means I look like the typical white, U.S. Mid-western, mongrel.
-I wear a gold and opal ring on my right hand and a vintage 1978, stainless steel, digital watch on my left wrist.
-Most of the time, I wear sneakers, jeans, and oxford shirts, with the top two buttons open and sleeves rolled up past the elbow when it gets warm.
-Occasionally, I snazzy myself up with Dockers and loafers.
+I wear a gold and opal ring on my right hand and a digital watch on my left wrist.
+Most of the time, I wear loafers, Dockers, and oxford shirts, with the top two buttons open and sleeves rolled up past the elbow when it gets warm.

 All I Need